Julian Terrell: Professional career

-Terrell signed a contract with Sigal Prishtina to complete the 2012-2013 BKT Superleague season in February 2013.
+Terrell signed a contract with Sigal Prishtina to complete the 2012–2013 BKT Superleague season in February 2013.
 During his time, he helped the team achieve goals of winning the Kosovo Cup Championship and reaching the finals only to lose to Peja in 3 games.

 Coaching career

 In August 2013, Terrell was hired by Kevin Stallings as the Director of Video Operations.
 After 2 successful seasons at Vanderbilt University, Julian Terrell was hired by Dave Loos to become the next assistant men's basketball coach at Austin Peay State University.
-During his time, Austin Peay became the first OVC mens team to reach the OVC tournament as an 8 seed and win 4 games in 4 days to become the OVC Tournament Champions.
+During his time, Austin Peay became the first OVC men's team to reach the OVC tournament as an 8 seed and win 4 games in 4 days to become the OVC Tournament Champions.
 THE Govs went on to play Kansas in the first game of the NCAA tournament.
-Upon retirement of Loos, Terrell was hired on September 15, 2017 as an assistant coach for the Windy City Bulls.
+Upon retirement of Loos, Terrell was hired on September 15, 2017, as an assistant coach for the Windy City Bulls.